"Businesses that fail to plan are planning to fail!"

 Concerning money: "In God We Trust, All Others Pay Cash"

 Could it be that the single most important thing in starting any business is the funding behind that business?
 Maybe and maybe not.
-It is really relative to how you choose or are forced to choose to start a business.
+It is really relative to how you choose or are forced to choose, how to start your business.
 The method or methods you use to fund your business are up to you.
 Some of the options are:

 1. Self Funding - You provide the money from savings, a mortgage ,CC, etc.